Skip to main content

 Digital Teaching Fellows

-Working in collaboration with the Office of Digital Teaching and Learning (ODTL), Digital Teaching Fellows serve for two years and receive $2,000 ($1,000 each year) for their service to the university.
+Working in collaboration with the Office of Digital Teaching and Learning (ODTL), Digital Teaching Fellows ordinarily serve for two years and receive $2,000 ($1,000 each year) for their service to the university.
 Fellows elect a chair, annually.
 The chair convenes monthly meetings, facilitates discussions, coordinates faculty development activities, and prepares a brief annual report that summarizes the Fellows’ activity for the year.
 The chair receives an additional $1000 for each year of service.

 The Charge

-Digital Teaching Fellows are charged with creating a professional learning community to explore the impact of technology on teaching and learning, promote best practices related to the utilization of technology online and in the classroom, and serve as a campus resource for expertise in digital teaching and learning.
+The Digital Teaching Fellows are charged with creating a professional learning community to explore the impact of technology on teaching and learning, promote best practices related to the utilization of technology online and in the classroom, and serve as a campus resource for expertise in digital teaching and learning.

-• Kelly Keane, Education Specialities
+• Kelly Keane, Education Specialties

 • Elizabeth Kennedy, Information Systems, Law, and Operations